briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

-    3. _(3)_ The operator of a vehicle overtaking and passing another vehicle proceeding in the same direction on a divided street or highway as defined in Section 331.31, a limited access highway as defined in Ohio R.C.
+    3. _(3)_ The operator of a vehicle overtaking and passing another vehicle proceeding in the same direction on a divided street or highway as defined in [Section 331.31][], a limited access highway as defined in Ohio R.C.
     5511.02 or a highway with four or more traffic lanes, is not required to signal audibly to the vehicle being overtaken and passed.

 2. _(b)_ Except as otherwise provided in this subsection, whoever violates this section is guilty of a minor misdemeanor.
 If, within one year of the offense,